tuffacton/smp-installer/README.md

             Example: {{ .Config.kubernetes.version }}
 2. `.Ouput`: This object can be used to refer to output exposed by any resource client.
 For example, profile override can refer to loadbalancer IP like `.Output.loadbalancer.ip` if loadbalancer client exposes the output.
-3. `.Self`: This object can be used to refer to data exposed by a client during its `Exec` hook.
+3. `.Self`: This object can be used to refer to data exposed by a client during its `PreExec` hook.